dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ![Starting ETW collection with ETWController UI.](../../img/perf-tools/ETWController_Dialog.png){#fig:ETWController_Dialog width=100%}

 Stopping profiling the first time takes a bit longer because Program-Debug Data Base files (PDBs) are generated for all managed code, which is a one-time operation.
-After profiling has reached the Stopped state you can press the *Open in WPA* button to load the ETL file into the Windows Performance Analyzer with an ETWController supplied profile.
+After profiling has reached the Stopped state you can press the *Open in WPA* button to load the ETL file into the Windows Performance Analyzer with an ETWController-supplied profile.
 The CSwitch profile generates a large amount of data that is stored in a 4 GB ring buffer, which allows you to record 1-2 minutes before the oldest events are overwritten.
 Sometimes it is a bit of an art to stop profiling at the right time point.
-If you have sporadic issues you can keep recording enabled for hours and stop it when an event like a log entry in a file shows up, which is checked by a polling script, to stop profiling when the issue has occurred.
+If you have sporadic issues you can keep recording enabled for hours and stop it when an event like a log entry in a file shows up, which is checked by a polling script.

 Windows supports Event Log and Performance Counter triggers that can start a script when a performance counter reaches a threshold value or a specific event is written to an event log.
 If you need more sophisticated stop triggers, you should take a look at PerfView; this enables you to define a Performance Counter threshold that must be reached and stay there for `N` seconds before profiling is stopped.
-This way, random spikes are no longer triggering false positives.
+This way, random spikes will no longer trigger false positives.

 #### Analysis in WPA {.unlisted .unnumbered}